elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

       - ITG was doing it very carefully and even shut down the project
     - Price prediction based on the aggressor

+### SEC Dark Pool Worry

+- believe informed investors activity on dark pools hurt activity
+- back in 2007-2008, chief economist for NASDAQ, Frank Hathaway, was testifying before congress; "if dark trading goes over 20% of all volume, hte markets will collapse."
+It's 40% of all volume and markets are fine
+  - Rationale: they all believed price discovery was lost in dark pools
+  - Then congress got worried about it and then told SEC to worry about it
+  - Dark pools would've (not implemented) been added to National Best Bid Offer under $200k
+- All dark pool restrictions got cancelled once academic research came out (as a draft) and then years later in a journal
+- Zhu H 2014.
+Do dark pools harm price discovery
+  - theory model
+  - logic: informed traders are aggressive (short information), uninformed would not risk moving the price and be matched in dark pools
+  - not going to get informed traders to go to dark pools since they do not care about the spread
+  - only uninformed traders would go to dark pool (buy and sell)
+    - institutions that would want to reshuffle their fund (index funds, mutual funds)
+  - informed participants would all be on one side of the dark pool
+  - back then, 4% chance of trading through dark pool
+- Research: theory, empirical, experiments
+  - theory: multi-story math equations
+- Comerton-Ford, Putinins 2015; Dark Trading and price discovery
+  - Empirical research backing up the previous theory
+  - Concentration of uninformed traders meaning that noise removed and the informed traders remain on the exchanges
+- Liquidity is harmed by dark pool
+  - Less uninformed traders on exchanges means Informed traders are adversely selecting the market, meaning that market makers would increase spreads to compensate
+  - Therefore retail price improvement gets harmed as well
+- European regulator implemented MiFID II
+  - Restricted dark pool trading (volume capped)
+  - More dark pools opened up
+- Dark pool trading adn information acquisition (Johnathon Brogaard and Pan 2022)
+  - Dark pools do price discovery because of long-lived information
+  - Other articles are about short-lived information
+  - Since dark pool execution is slow, long-lived information (impression), that the price will increase over months, then dark pool trading might be beneficial since weeks to wait is okay.
+This might harm price discovery since the price is not impacted by long-lived information.

 ## Quiz 2H

 You are an algorithm responsible for Virtu’s activity in SPY on BATS and BATS Y, two sister exchanges.
 Your task is to make money by market making and/or sniping stale quotes.
 You observe that the price of the e-mini S&P 500 futures has ticked down, indicating that SPY price is also about to tick down, by 2 cents.